UPDATED: April 21, 2022

 Lifestyle creep, also known as lifestyle inflation, is the phenomenon where people tend to spend more money as they earn it.
 It's how we end up earning larger salaries, living in bigger homes, driving nicer cars, and eating in fancier restaurants, but with no more money in savings or retirement.

 If left unchecked, lifestyle creep can actually put you in more debt the more you earn.
 But rest assured, you can combat lifestyle inflation.
 Below are seven easy ways to shift your mindset and ultimately avoid lifestyle creep.

 The best time to create a plan for future increases in income is before the money arrives.
 Once that money is available, it's incredibly easy for it to burn a hole in your pocket, and it's gone before you know it.

 Here are some tips for how to allocate additional income:

-- Pay off debt – If you have a sizable debt-to-income ratio, or if you’re deep in high-interest consumer debt, choosing to send the entire amount of your raise straight to debt payments can be a great idea.
+- Pay off debt - If you have a sizable debt-to-income ratio, or if you're deep in high-interest consumer debt like credit cards, choosing to send the entire amount of your raise straight to debt payments can be a great idea.
 An extra few hundred or thousand dollars per month can be just the thing you need to move the needle on your debt repayment strategy.